fedora-riscv/releng/docs/source/sop_adding_packages_compose_artifact.rst

 Package Collection and it is the pool of possible packages that is available to end users who choose to customize their install from the `Anaconda`_ installer.
-It is also the pool of possible packages that is available to the `spin-kickstarts`_ kickstart files that are used to generate various components of the compose via `pungi`_ which then produces the Release Artifacts.
+It is also the pool of possible packages that is available to the `fedora-kickstarts`_ kickstart files that are used to generate various components of the compose via `pungi`_ which then produces the Release Artifacts.

 The Install Tree itself is defined by the `comps`_ groups so in order to add a